Dan0sz/host-webfonts-locally/readme.txt

 * [FIX] Fixed some notices and warnings.
 * Added compatibility for OMGF Pro's Early Access compatibility.
 * OMGF's admin JS is now only loaded on OMGF's settings screens.
+* [FIX] Fixed bug where Italic 400 fonts couldn't be unloaded.

 = 4.2.5 | January 27th, 2021 =
 * Improved compatibility with WordPress subdirectory installs.